Mary Prince (nanny)

-Mary Prince (born 1946; also called by her married name Mary Fitzpatrick until the couple officially separated in 1979) is an African American woman wrongly convicted of murder who then became the nanny for Amy Carter, the daughter of US President Jimmy Carter and his wife Rosalynn Carter, and was eventually granted a full pardon.
+Mary Prince (born 1946; also called by her married name Mary Fitzpatrick until officially separated from her husband in 1979) is an African American woman wrongly convicted of murder who then became the nanny for Amy Carter, the daughter of US President Jimmy Carter and his wife Rosalynn Carter, and was eventually granted a full pardon.

 Early life and family

 She was born "in stark rural poverty" in 1946 in Richland, Georgia, the second of three sisters.
-She cannot remember her father, and her mother and stepfather separated when she was aged about 9.
+She did not recall her father, and her mother and stepfather separated when she was aged about 9.
 Her older sister Carrie Francis died of a brain abscess when Mary was 12, after which she dropped out of school to look after her younger sister.
 She briefly married at age 14, and had her first son.
 A year later she began work as a domestic.
 She became pregnant with her second son in New York in 1964, before returning to Georgia in 1967, where she eventually became a cashier in a restaurant.

 When she lived and worked in the White House, her sons stayed in an apartment in the working-class Washington suburb of Suitland, Maryland and were looked after by her sister during the day, while she took a taxi to take care of them in the evening before returning by taxi to the White House late at night to be up early for Amy.
 She officially separated from her husband in 1979, and changed her name back from Mary Fitzpatrick to Mary Prince.
 She is a devout Christian.